(Happy Travels & Bon Appétit!)

 7-day/6-night custom-designed, intimate cooking vacation in Poland's Lesser Poland region, immersed in beautiful Krakow and the unique highlander culture.

-Elegant and comfortable accommodations at a luxurious: 4-star Hotel Art & Spa in Zakopane and a boutique Hotel Maltanski within walking distance to Krakow's Market Square.
+Convenient and comfortable accommodations at Hotel Logos in Zakopane and Hotel Legend in Krakow located within walking distance to Krakow's Market Square.

 Visits to local markets; opportunities to learn crafts from local artists.

 Hands-on and demonstration-style cooking lessons throughout the week.